This post may contain affiliate links. Please see my full disclosure policy for details.

 3. “Stop crying.”

 A young child doesn’t have the ability to assert themselves and will assume they have done something wrong when you tell them to stop crying.
 Although it can be a tad frustrating when your child cries at inconvenient times (hello, registration line at the DMV), crying is a healthy and necessary way for your child to express their feelings, and we shouldn’t tell them to stop.
-When we tell them to ‘stop crying’ we are expressing to them that their feelings are
+When we tell them to ‘stop crying’ we are expressing to them that their feelings are inappropriate, and simply unimportant.

 When we dismiss these kinds of feelings, this can cause children to be even more likely to exhibit those emotions and less able to cope with stress, according to child development researchers.